guenchi/json/index.md

 ### Exemples

-token (see the exemple.sc) is a common json string, such as queries from a database:
+token (see the example.sc) is a common json string, such as queries from a database:

-> (display token)
+`(display token)`

 ```
 [{"Number":1,
   "Name":"Laetetia",